MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 ---
 lab:
   title: Shadow-IT
-  description: In order to automatically block unsafe applications in the future, you will create a custom app discovery policy.
-This policy will tag unsafe applications as Unsanctioned.
-As you have integrated Defender for Endpoint with Defender for Cloud Apps, these applications will be blocked automatically.
+  description: In this lab, you enable integration of Microsoft Defender for Endpoint with Defender for Cloud Apps, investigate discovered applications and their risk scores, then create a policy to automatically unsanction risky applications.
   duration: 30 minutes
-  level: 200
+  level: 300
   islab: true
 ---